 - provide Monash with your Tax File Number (TFN) or a Certificate of Application for a TFN

-- submit a Request for SA-HELP Assistance (in WES) by the due date.
+- submit a Request for SA-HELP Assistance (in the Web Enrolment System) by the due date.

 You only need to apply for SA-HELP once for each course.
 If you change your course or change universities, you need to reapply for SA-HELP.

 The SA-HELP incurred date is 31 December.
-This date is when your loan amount is deferred to the Australian Taxation Office (ATO).
-We will send you a Commonwealth Assistance Notice (CAN) to confirm you loan amount, within 28 days of the SA-HELP incurred date.
+This date is when your loan amount is deferred to the Australian Taxation Office.
+We will send you a Commonwealth Assistance Notice (CAN) to confirm your loan amount, within 28 days of the SA-HELP incurred date.

 SA-HELP is not automatic

 To access SA-HELP, you must apply for it, even if you have deferred your course fees.
-Lodge your SA-HELP assistance form by the payment due date on your SSAF statement.
-If you are eligible, you will see the SA-HELP assistance form in WES.
+Lodge your SA-HELP assistance form by the payment due date on your Student Services Amenities Fee statement.
+If you are eligible, you will see the SA-HELP assistance form in the Web Enrolment System.